hasufell/hasufell.github.io/posts/2024-05-07-ultimate-string-guide.md

 * Grapheme Clusters

 Especially the latter is something that seems to be potentially useful.
-We don't just want to know the boundaries of unicode code points, but of the actual user visible symbols, don't we?
+We don't just want to know the boundaries of Unicode code points, but of the actual user visible symbols, don't we?
-The `text-icu` package seems to have an [API for beraking on grapheme boundaries](https://hackage.haskell.org/package/text-icu-0.8.0.5/docs/Data-Text-ICU.html#v:breakCharacter), but it doesn't look very straight forward.
+The `text-icu` package seems to have an [API for breaking on grapheme boundaries](https://hackage.haskell.org/package/text-icu-0.8.0.5/docs/Data-Text-ICU.html#v:breakCharacter), but it doesn't look very straight forward.
 I must admit I haven't looked very hard though.

 We also don't have a good streaming solution in base.
 And maybe we never will.
-But that, probably, also means we will never get rid of lazy IO, which is a footgun for newcomers and everyone else.
+But that, probably, also means we will never get rid of lazy IO, which is a foot-gun for newcomers and everyone else.

 My next project is likely going to be strongly typed filepaths, which [do](https://hackage.haskell.org/package/hpath) [already](https://hackage.haskell.org/package/path) [exist](https://hackage.haskell.org/package/strong-path), just not in combination with `OsPath`.